 Cannabis in the vegetative stage (when it is growing at a rapid pace) needs at least 13 hours of light per day.
 In fact, indoor growers commonly use an 18/6 light to dark ratio to encourage faster growth.
 (Note that most indoor growers vegetate their plants 4 – 8 weeks.)

-The Flowering Stage of Cannabis
+The Best Light Cycle for the Flowering Stage of Cannabis

 When you are ready for your cannabis plants to flower, a 12-hours of light and 12-hours of darkness schedule is standard.
 Nighttime provides darkness, keeping cannabis on somewhat of a natural clock.
 This is why indoor growers need to make a deliberate effort to not only create long, bright days but also emulate dark cycles for cannabis to grow large full buds.